 A real treat in Lisbon is Street art.
 I am very interested in street art and Lisbon appeared to be one of the best street art cites in the world.
 One reason could be that Lisbon has quite a few rather derelict buildings and Lisbon city council is said to encourage artists to decorate them.
 Street art has become a big tourist attraction and all guided tours were full for weeks ahead.
 Instead, I found an app that guided me to Street art around Alfama and I spent a lot of time hunting to find them.
 I can’t say what it is in Street art that is so exciting and fascinating.
 It has something to do with the rebellion side of it, and the contrast between derelict and run-down sites and the bright and stunning colours of art.
 Here are a few of my finds:

 In Cascais, a coastal town 40 minutes from Lisbon by commuter train, I appreciated a break from the hustle and bustle and to stroll along the sea.
-Cascais has both beaches and rough cliffs, a spot called ” Boca da inferno” ” the well’s mouth”.
+Cascais has both beaches and rough cliffs, a spot called ” Boca da inferno” ” the hell’s mouth”.

 The entrance of Lisbon is guarded by five lighthouses.
 One of them is the “Farol da Santa Marta” in Cascais.
 Being an old sailor, l have a special affection for lighthouses.
 They are often beautiful buildings and represent safety and reliability.
 Farol lighthouse is both a working lighthouse and a museum.